0n0w1c/IR3_Assets_furnaces/readme.md

 # IR3 Assets: furnaces

-Reskins the furnaces to use IR3 graphical assets, if installed.
+Reskins the furnaces using IR3 graphical assets, if installed.

 *Requires the manual installation of the Industrial Revolution 3 Asset Packs*